ufechner7/PkgHelpers.jl/README.md

 ## Introduction
 This package provides the function `freeze()` to freeze your Julia environment by adding the current versions of your package environment to the `[compat]` section of your project.
+If a `[compat]` section already exists it is overwritten without warning, so make a backup of your `Project.toml` file first.

 ## Installation